minhagin-clarifai/module-corporate-translator/README.md

    pip install -r requirements.txt
    ```

-3. Add your Business Cat image as `business_cat.jpg` in the project directory

-4. Set up your Clarifai PAT in the script (or as environment variable)
+3. Set up your Clarifai PAT in the script (or as environment variable)

-5. Run the app
+4. Run the app
    ```
    streamlit run app.py
    ```